anushaghimire/Credit_Risk_Analysis/README.md

 - Ensemble Learners
 - Balanced Random Forest Classifier
+  - The balanced accuracy score is 79%.
+  - From our results, the precision for the high-risk is low about 3% and for low-risk precision is high 100%.
+  - The recall value for high-risk is lower(0.7) than the low-risk(.87).
 <img width="729" alt="Screen Shot 2021-10-24 at 1 31 25 PM" src="https://user-images.githubusercontent.com/85364095/138611800-1358b3ba-ec70-4ebc-8361-d1a65e8a03a7.png">

 - Easy Ensemble AdaBoost Classifier